DVLA Revocation of Driving Licence

 I am a new driver my licence has been revoked due to getting 6 points for an offence I am appealing is there anything I can do to keep my licence pending appeal?

-The DVLA will automatically revoke your driving licence if you are a new driver and get 6 points however if you are appealing the decision in the
+The DVLA will automatically revoke your driving licence if you are a new driver and get 6 points however if you are appealing the decision in the magistrates court the DVLA should reinstate your driving licence pending appeal.
+You should notify them straight away so that there is no delay in keeping your licence.

 The best way to avoid a new driver revocation is to get advice at the outset of proceedings or before you even accept a fixed penalty.
 By avoiding the imposition of points you can often avoid revocation.
 To find out if this applies to you call one of our specialist solicitors.